GitMax-CN/GitMax/README.md

 # [GitMax](http://www.gitmax.cn)

-An app to help GitHub users to gain reputation.
+An web app to help GitHub users follow each other.
+XD

 ### Contents
 It helps you to add friends according to your minimum requirement of: